Steps to Become a Certified Individual Member International Society of Sandplay Therapy (ISST)

 D. E. Supervision of practical work by at least two different Teaching Members for a minimum of 80 hours.
 Thirty (30) of the 80 hours must be individual supervision.
-Fifty (50) hours of group supervision is acceptable provided the student candidate presents his/her own clients’ material for at least 10 hours within the group supervision hours.
+Up to fifty (50) hours of group supervision is acceptable provided the student candidate presents his/her own clients’ material for at least 1 hour out of every five group supervision hours.
 All the supervision hours can be individual as group supervision is optional.
-The total supervision hours is 100hrs. .

 A written final case study of at least 30 to a maximum of 50 pages of text with 1.5 spacing.
 The case study must be read and evaluated by three ISST Teaching Members, who are recognized Case Readers.
 If the applicant lives in a country with a National Society at least one of the case readers should be from their National/Regional Society and at least one from a National/Regional Society different to that of the applicant.
 The applicants personal sandplay therapist and the supervisor on the case cannot be one of the readers.
 Each reader will provide an evaluation report of the case study to the Case Advisor.
 Once the Case advisor is satisfied that all three readers are in agreement, the outcome and readers reports are sent to the applicant.
 The case reader’s fee is determined by themselves unless it is set by their National Society.
 All requirements a-d above must be completed before submitting the ISST Final Case to readers.
 And a copy of the applicants Appendix D must accompany the case material sent to the readers.

 Select a Training advisor.
 Before writing the required symbol papers, ask a certified ISST Teaching Member to serve as your training advisor.
+The Teaching member needs to have been certified as a Teaching member for at least two years.
 Their role will be to guide you through your professional development towards certification.
 You might want to consider formally registering as an ISST Independent Route Candidate.